 One final thing to look at is how to add a sign-up form to your website.
 Both Getresponse and Mailchimp allow you to design forms and grab a snippet of code which then you can then embed on your site to embed the form.

 With Getresponse, the design options are a significantly more extensive, and you can also choose from a range of pre-designed form templates.
 Getresponse also gives you slightly more flexibility with regard to what sort of form you want to use on your site – ‘pop over’ and ‘lightbox’ forms are available in Getresponse as standard, in addition to the standard embedded forms.
 Mailchimp isn't that much behind on this front, providing you with a popup form option as well as the embeded forms.

 Landing page creation

 One strong feature in Getresponse which is not available in Mailchimp is a landing page creator.
-This allows you to make use of various templates and a drag and drop editor to create a 'squeeze page' which is optimised for capturing email addresses (because of the nature of the layout and the fact that A/B testing of landing pages is possible).
+This allows you to make use of various templates and a drag and drop editor to create a 'squeeze page' which improves the sign-up rate to your list.

-If you want to use bespoke landing pages during a Mailchimp sign-up process, you need to either code something yourself or make use of a tool like Instapage or Unbounce, both of which are significantly more expensive than the additional fees charged by Getresponse for their landing page creator (that said they are better specced).
+If you want to use landing pages with Mailchimp, you'll need to either code something yourself or make use of a tool like Instapage or Unbounce, the fees for which are significantly more expensive those charged by Getresponse for their fully-specced landing page creator (that said they do offer more features).